New FINRA margin trading rules

 The account's day trade buying power balance has a different purpose than the account's margin buying power value.
 If you are intending to day trade, then the day's limits are prescribed in the day trade buying power field.
 If you do not plan to trade in and out of the same security on the same day, then use the margin buying power field to track the relevant value.
 You can find more information on these values on the Balances page.

-As this example demonstrates, day trading requires an in-depth knowledge of margin requirements, as well as a solid understanding of day trading strategies.
+Learn more about margin and day trading, which requires an in-depth knowledge of margin requirements, as well as a solid understanding of day trading strategies.
 Therefore, be sure to do your homework before you embark upon any day trading program.